Desairo/STM32_UserGuide/lesson4_Features/Bus Protocols/README.md

 ## Bus Matrix
 Bus matrix is the on-chip interconnect fabric that connects bus masters to bus slaves.Processor access can be given and taken care by the arbiter.To access different slaves multiple masters are present.
 1)Bus Master:-
 a)This includes processor,DMA,USB,etc.
 b)Bus master is the one who take control over the bus and initiate communication with other devices connected to bus.It is responsible for starting and managing data transfer.
+c)Arbitration mechanism is needed to decide which master can control the bus at any given time,preventing conflicts between so many masters.